YESHYUNGSEOK/claude-code-tips/README.md

 ## Tip 13: Slim down the system prompt

 Claude Code's system prompt and tool definitions take up about 18k tokens (~9% of your 200k context) before you even start working.
-I created a patch system that reduces this to about 10k tokens - saving around 7,300 tokens (41% of the static overhead).
+I created a patch system that reduces this to about 10k tokens - saving around 7,300 tokens (41% of the static overhead, ~50% of the overall overhead).

 | Component | Before | After | Savings |
 |-----------|--------|-------|---------|